ong8181/dynamic-stability/README.md

 The main script file is RunAllScripts.R.
 Sourcing this file will run the analyses and produce the figures for the paper.

 # Published paper
-The results are published in Ushio M, Hsieh CH, Masuda R, Deyle RE, Ye H, Chang CW, Sugihara G, Kondoh M (2018) "Fluctuating interaction entwork and time-varying stability of a natural fish community" Nature 554 (7692): 360–363 doi:101038/nature25504
+The results are published in Ushio M, Hsieh CH, Masuda R, Deyle RE, Ye H, Chang CW, Sugihara G, Kondoh M (2018) "Fluctuating interaction network and time-varying stability of a natural fish community" Nature 554 (7692): 360–363 doi:101038/nature25504